webman-php/webman-manual/resource/doc/en/others/monitor.md

 # Process Monitoring

-webman comes with a built-in monitoring process that supports two functions:
+webman comes with a monitor process to support two functions:

-1. Monitor file updates and automatically reload new business code (usually used during development).
+1. Detects file updates and automatically reloads new business code (usually used during development).
-2. Monitor the memory usage of all processes, and automatically restart a process if its memory usage is about to exceed the `memory_limit` limit in the `php.ini` (without affecting the business).
+2. Monitors memory consumption of all processes.
+If the memory consumption of a process is about to exceed the `memory_limit` limit set in `php.ini`, it will automatically safely restart the process without affecting the business.

 ### Monitoring Configuration

-The monitoring configuration is located in the file `config/process.php` under the `monitor` configuration.
+The configuration can be found in the file `config/process.php` under the `monitor` setting:
 ```php
 global $argv;